PowerPoint Presentation Advice

 slides aloud.
 Your audience can read them far faster than you can talk.

-- If you plan to write on the slides to emphasize key points during the
+- If you plan to write on the slides to emphasize key points during

-during the presentation.
+right-click during the presentation.

 - Keep your eyes on